PhantomPhixer/LAPSforMac/README.md

 		Password Hint: (Not Used)
 		Allow user to administer computer: Yes
 		Enable user for FileVault 2: No
-## 7. Casper LAPS Account Creation Policy for FileVault 2 Enabled Macs
+## 7. Jamf LAPS Account Creation Policy for FileVault 2 Enabled Macs
 This is a separate policy to eliminate false positve errors that accumulate in the logs if the Mac is using FileVault 2.

 	Display Name: LAPS for {AccountShortName} – Create Local Account FVE – Manual Trigger